Cersei Lannister Is Definitely Up To Something & This Might Be It

 Other clues were dropped throughout the episode referring to fire, and leaving a city in ashes.
 Jaime Lannister tells Edmure, Lord of Riverrun, that he would "burn cities to ash" to get back to his love, Cersei.

 Earlier in the series, Vanity Fair points out, the two Lannisters sibs/lovers have threatened to burn cities to the ground multiple times.
-In fact, it seems to be Cersei's favorite threat.
+In fact, it seems to be Cersei's favourite threat.

 Also of note: Tommen might not have long to live, if episode eight's opening death monologue is anything to go by.